Multi-User Non-Linearly Separable Distributed Computing: Introduction

 We note that the declared maximum degrees $4,3,2,4$ --- which constrain every requested function --- are not respected, as this second polynomial entails maximum degrees $3,2,3,3$.

-Assuming $K=2$ users, respectively requesting $F_1({\bf W})$ and $F_2({\bf W})$, let us also assume $N = 3$ servers, and a network topology (see Figure~\ref{Fig: System Model}) that allows each server to communicate with up to $\Delta\le K$ users (let us assume in this example that $\Delta=1$), where each user must linearly combine the received signals to retrieve their own function.
+Assuming $K=2$ users, respectively requesting $F_1(\mathbf{W})$ and $F_2(\mathbf{W})$, let us also assume $N = 3$ servers, and a network topology (see Figure~\ref{Fig: System Model}) that allows each server to communicate with up to $\Delta\le K$ users (let us assume in this example that $\Delta=1$), where each user must linearly combine the received signals to retrieve their own function.
 Another important parameter is $\Gamma\le L$ -- the computational constraint on the number of subfunctions that can be computed at each server.
-If we assumed $\Gamma=2$, we would not be able to compute $F_1({\bf W})$ because its second term $8\,W_1W_3^{2}W_4$ could never be reproduced.
+If we assumed $\Gamma=2$, we would not be able to compute $F_1(\mathbf{W})$ because its second term $8\,W_1W_3^{2}W_4$ could never be reproduced.
 We must have $\Gamma = 3$.
-There will finally be another computational constraint, on the ranges of powers $\Lambda_\ell, \ \ell = 1,\cdots,L$ of each output variable $W_\ell$ that can be computed at any one server.
-This is explained later on. \end{ex} The challenge here will be to assign subfunctions and specific powers of these subfunctions for specific servers to compute, and to determine the linear encoding and decoding processes at the servers and users, respectively.
-This same problem, it is worth noting, could conceivably be resolved by ``linearization'', converting our problem to the linearly-separable setting found\footnote{For our above example, this would entail $L' = 8$ subfunctions, where the first subfunction would be $W_1^{2}W_2^{3}$, the second $W_1W_3^{2}W_4$, and so on.} in~\cite{khalesi2024tessellated}.
+There will finally be another computational constraint, on the ranges of powers $\Lambda_\ell$ of each output variable $W_\ell,\, \ell = 1,\ldots,L$, that can be computed at any one server, \ahmad{which determines the number of multiplications per output file required for each server to compute the desired exponent.} \end{ex}

+The challenge here will be to assign subfunctions and specific powers of these subfunctions for specific servers to compute, and to determine the linear encoding and decoding processes at the servers and users, respectively.
+This same problem, it is worth noting, could conceivably be resolved by ``linearization'', converting our problem to the linearly-separable setting found\footnote{For our above example, this would entail $L' = 8$ subfunctions, where the first subfunction would be $W_1^{2}W_2^{3}$, the second $W_1W_3^{2}W_4$, and so on.} in~\cite{Khalesi2025Tessellated}.
 Part of our contribution here is to present a more powerful approach, which involves converting the above problem to a sparse tensor decomposition problem.
-This new approach can have very substantial gains over the linearized approach, as detailed in Example~\ref{single-shot-example-simple} in~Section~\ref{Formulating}.
+This new approach can have very substantial gains over the linearized approach, as detailed in Example~\ref{single-shot-example-simple} in~Section~\ref{Formulating} and also validated by numerical evaluations in Section~\ref{numerical} for various system parameters.